 About the Court:

 The 15th Judicial District Court is located in downtown Ann Arbor in the Ann Arbor Justice Center.
-The court is presided over by three judges; the Honorable Elizabeth Hines, the Honorable Joseph F. Burke and the Honorable Karen Quinlan Valvo, as well as one appointed magistrate, the Honorable Tamara Garwood.
+The court is presided over by three judges; the Honorable Joseph F. Burke, the Honorable Miriam A. Perry and the Honorable Karen Quinlan Valvo, as well as one appointed magistrate, the Honorable Tamara Garwood.
 Daily court operations are overseen by Court Administrator Shryl Samborn.